What Is A Subwoofer And Why Do You Need One?

 Should I Get More Than One?

-A large subwoofer like the SPL-150 can take any home-theater setup to the next level.
+A large subwoofer like the RP-1600SW can take any home-theater setup to the next level.
 However, as your system grows, adding a second sub can help ensure the bass is evenly distributed throughout the whole room.
-Two SPL-150s increase your output capability by close to 6 dB, meaning everyone in the room can feel those powerful, low tones while watching action and sci-fi movies.
+Two RP-1600SWs increase your output capability, meaning everyone in the room can feel those powerful, low tones while watching action and sci-fi movies.

 All in all, a subwoofer is an essential part of your system.
 If you’re on a budget or in the infancy of your home-theater development, start with just one subwoofer.
 As your system grows, think about adding a second low-toned beast to your setup.
 You’re adding more bass and evenly distributing it throughout the room.
 The results?
 Improved bass performance.